AnyLog-co/documentation/adding data.md

 <pre>
-dbms name       - The logical database to contain the file data. table name      - The logical table to contain the file data. data source     - A unique ID to identify the data source (i.e. and ID of the sensor). hash value      - A hash value that identifies the file. instructions    - An ID of a policy that determines the mapping of the file data to the table's structure. json            - The content of data inside the file is of JSON data.
+dbms name       - The logical database to contain the file data. table name      - The logical table to contain the file data. data source     - A unique ID to identify the data source (i.e. an ID of the sensor). hash value      - A hash value that identifies the file. instructions    - An ID of a policy that determines the mapping of the file data to the table's structure. json            - The content of data inside the file is of JSON data.